Frequently asked questions

 The University has a strong track record of providing quality accommodation for thousands of staff and students on its campus.

-There are currently 5,170 bed spaces on campus that are fully occupied, including 1,820 bedrooms that have been built since 2004 at a cost of approximately £85m.
-Construction work has started for the next 1,200 student bedrooms on the University of Surrey's Manor Park campus.
-The first 500 rooms opened in September 2018 with the balance due a year later.
+There are currently 5,996 student bed spaces on campus, including over 3,000 bedrooms that have been built since 2004 at a cost of approximately £160m as well as a £6m annual programme refurbishing existing accomodation.
+Additionally the University manages 523 bed spaces under a head lease scheme off campus.
+Construction work has completed on the 1,153 new student bedrooms on the University of Surrey's Manor Park campus at a cost of £80m.
+The first 500 rooms opened in September 2018 with the balance opening a year later in September 2019.

 The new rooms will bring the total student accommodation on Manor Park to a little over 3,000 units.
 A third phase of the student village is now being planned for delivery post 2019 to take the Manor Park campus to its full student residential outline planning permission of a little over 4,000.